daily word - beaten path

 Add new comment

-daily word - excellence
+daily word - mass produced?

 Dale Cresap's picture